execuc/u2if/firmware/README.md

 The firmware makes the pico act like a USB device (generic HID and CDC).
 Each command is blocking and is done via the HID interface (64 byte report).
 For some operations, CDC is used to increase the transfer speed.

 ## Linux: UDEV rule
-To make PICO with this firmware usable in non-root mode, add the following file (/etc/udev/rules.d/55-u2if.rules):
+To make PICO with this firmware usable in non-root mode, create following file (/etc/udev/rules.d/55-u2if.rules) and add contents depending of your hidraw implemantation (libusb or hidraw).
+See https://github.com/libusb/hidapi/blob/master/udev/69-hid.rules

+### libusb
 ```bash
 # PICO
 SUBSYSTEM=="usb", ATTR{idVendor}=="cafe", ATTR{idProduct}=="4005", MODE="0666"